RasaHQ/rasa-x-helm/README.md

 ## Where to get help

-- If you are having bugs or suggestions for this Helm chart, please create an issue in this repository.
+- If you encounter bugs or have suggestions for this Helm chart, please create an issue in this repository.
-- If you have general questions about the usage, please create a thread in the [Rasa Forum](https://forum.rasa.com/).
+- If you have general questions about usage, please create a thread in the [Rasa Forum](https://forum.rasa.com/).

 ## How to contribute